Robust inference using density-powered Stein operators: Stein operators

 analogous to the Stein discrepancy.
 This theorem naturally suggests a weighted variant of Fisher divergence.
 Indeed, by taking the unit ball $\mathcal{B}_\gamma$ in $L^2(\mu_\gamma)$ in place of $\mathcal F$, the $\gamma$-Stein discrepancy reduces to

 This may be an elegant extension of the Fisher divergence, but is unsuitable for the statistical application for the score matching.
 If we consider fitting a model $q=p_\theta$ to data from $p$, the objective function contains the term $\mathbb E_p[p_\theta^\gamma \|s_p\|^2]$.
 This term depends on $s_p=\nabla_x \log p$, the score of the true (and unknown) data-generating distribution.
-Since this term cannot be calculated from data samples alone, we cannot construct a simple empirical objective function.
-To overcome this, we turn to a more principled approach grounded in information geometry is to identify the operator associated with the $\gamma$-divergence itself: the first variation of the $\gamma$-divergence under an infinitesimal transport of the probability measure.
-This approach will lead us to a practical and robust estimating function.
+Since this term cannot be calculated from data samples alone, we cannot construct a simple empirical objective function. {This observation explains why the weighted Fisher divergence in \eqref{emp} is not directly used as the empirical score-matching objective.
+The practical estimator in Section~\ref{sub31} will instead be built from the zero-expectation $\gamma$-Stein identity.
+Before doing so, we clarify the information-geometric origin of the same operator by studying the first variation of the $\gamma$-divergence under an infinitesimal transport of the model density.}

 Let $v\colon\mathbb{R}^d\to\mathbb{R}^d$ be a vector field with suitable regularity and $\int \!\|v\|^2 q < \infty$.
 Define the infinitesimal transport map $T_{\varepsilon}(x)=x+\varepsilon v(x)$ and denote by $q_{\varepsilon}=T_{\varepsilon}{}_{\#}q$ its push-forward: